fre391/background_location_updates/README.md

 ```

 Communication with Native Code:
-The plugin communicates with the Native Andoid/IOS API via a MethodChannel ("foregroundChannel").
+The plugin communicates with the Native Andoid/IOS API via a MethodChannel ("channel").
 The communication back is done via the same Methodchannel which calls the callback in Flutter.

 Data Handling in IOS:
-The delivery of all data is done via the same foregroundHandler (even when the app looses its foreground context).
+The delivery of all data is also done directly by use of the same MethodChannel (indepandantly if the app operates in foreground or in background).

 Data Handling in Android:
-To enable stable background operation on an Android device additional Android services are launched to deliver all data.
-The native services communicate (if the app is working in foreground or in background) via an additional MethodChannel ("backgroundChannel") to an internal receiver ("backgroundReceiver") in Flutter.
+To enable background operation on an Android device additional native services are launched to deliver all data.
+The native services communicate via the MethodChannel to an internal receiver ("backgroundReceiver") in Flutter.
 Finally the backgroundReceiver calls the callback via an internal IsolateNameServer.